developer-friendly/blog/docs/posts/2024/0016-victoria-metrics.md

 </figure>

 Just by looking at the CRDs here, you can quickly realize how powerful this mode of installation is and how much flexibility it provides.
+Because, at any point in time, you can scale your VictoriaMetrics instance components, resize or completely replace them with a different architecture.
+:building_construction:

 For example, one of the quickest ways to provide authentication on top of any of the Victoria Metrics component instances is to create a `VMAuth` as a proxy